 Talking about difficult topics

 Through our work with schools, we can reach more children and help keep them safe.
-Your donation will help ensure our ChildLine service is here to listen and help when a child finds the courage to call.
+Your donation means we can help children rebuild their lives after abuse.